Social selling is social, not selling

 Your potential and existing customers already engage in social buying

-Considering the sheer volume of people that currently use social media, the potential for companies to make social sales is enormous.
-And, many of those users are using social platforms for research.
+Considering the sheer volume of people currently using social media, companies have enormous potential to make social sales.
+And many of those users are using social platforms for research.
 Simply put, these users are getting ready to buy.

 Your competitors practice social selling